ryansheehy0/Cheat_Sheets/sql.md

 | 4  | 'Nightmare'               | 2010         | 3       |

 ### Inner Join
-Combines data from that row if the condition matches for both the left(first) table and the right(second) table.
+Combines data from that row if the condition is true.

-Combines data from that row if the condition is true fro both the left(first) table and the right(second) table.
+This is most often used to de-reference values.

 ```SQL
 SELECT * from bands